arkency/posts/posts/2022-09-28-migrate-legacy-code-to-events.md

 Basically you have at least two options when it comes to the opening balance.

 The first option is to start with the event that "starts" the life-cycle of your aggregate.
-If your aggregate is a `BankAccount` that is brought to life by `OpenBankAccount` method, which produces `BankAccountOpened` event, you would migrate your legacy model by calling the method to produce this event.
+If your aggregate is a `BankAccount` that is brought to life by `open` method, which produces `BankAccountOpened` event, you would migrate your legacy model by calling the method to produce this event.
 You could do that by script, example below 😉.

 The second option is a little bit different.
 Instead of starting with regular event that starts the lifecycle of the aggregate, you can introduce a new one that will be used only for migration.
 For the initial opening balance.
 In case of `BankAccount` the opening event could be named `LegacyBankAccountImported`.